randomsurfer/randomsurfer.github.io/research.markdown

 ---
 ### Thesis:
 * [Epsilon Equitable Partitions based Approach for Role & Positional Analysis of Social Networks](http://randomsurfer.in/resources/thesis_PVG.pdf) <br />
-M.S. by Research Thesis, [Department of Computer Science and Engineering](http://www.cse.iitm.ac.in), IIT Madras(http://www.iitm.ac.in), May 2014.
+M.S. by Research Thesis, [Department of Computer Science and Engineering](http://www.cse.iitm.ac.in), [IIT Madras](http://www.iitm.ac.in), May 2014.

 ### Publications:
 * Gupte, P. V. and Ravindran, B. (2014) "Scalable Positional Analysis for Studying Evolution of Nodes in Networks".
 In the Workshop on Mining Networks and Graphs: A Big Data Analytic Challenge, at the SIAM Conference on Data Mining (SDM 14). [<a href="http://arxiv.org/abs/1402.3797" target="_blank">Paper</a>][<a href="../resources/MNG_PPT_Gupte_14.pdf">Slides</a>][<a href="../resources/mng_sdm_gupte_14.txt">BibTex</a>]